olabacker/blogposts/201201-Creating a dotnet tool.md

-Steps to create a dotnet tool from a console application
+Steps to create a dotnet tool from a console application | [dotnet]

 # Introduction